 In your initial visit to our practice, your doctor will carefully examine your teeth and jaws, evaluate whether you are a candidate for the procedure, and answer any questions you have.
-Once you decide to have corrective jaw surgery, your doctor will collaborate with your orthodontist on your treatment plan.
+Once you decide to have corrective jaw surgery, he will collaborate with your orthodontist on your treatment plan.

 You will complete most of your orthodontics before you have corrective jaw surgery.
 This process can take several months.
 Following orthodontic treatment, your teeth may look imperfect even though they are properly aligned for the surgery.
-This is because your orthodontist will position your teeth in a way that will look best after you have the surgery.
+This is because your orthodontist will position your teeth in a way that will lead to the desired look after you have the surgery.

 During a follow-up visit at Midland OMFS, we will take X-rays and create a digital scan of your teeth, and we will combine these images to prepare for your surgical case.
-Your doctor will use this model as the basis for a surgical stint: a physical template that will allow the doctor to align your jaws in a natural and aesthetically appealing way.
-Once your doctor has produced the stint, you’ll be ready to have your procedure.
+Our doctors will use this model as the basis for a surgical stint: a physical template that will allow him to align your jaws in a natural and aesthetically appealing way.
+Once our doctors produced the stint, you’ll be ready to have your procedure.

 What to Expect with Corrective Jaw Surgery